haskelladdict/sconcho/sconcho/doc/manual.rst

 2. If you choose a symbol name and category identical to one provided by default with sconcho, your custom symbol will take precedence.
 3. Sconcho does not provide a facility for creating the SVG images needed for a new symbol.
 You can use the excellent program Inkscape <http://inkscape.org/> for this purpose.
 Inkscape was also used to create the symbols that come with sconcho.

-By default, the new symbols are stored within your home directory (*C:/Documents and Settings/Username* on Windows).
+By default, your new symbols are stored within your home directory (*C:/Documents and Settings/Username* on Windows).
 You can change the location in the *Symbol Location* tab of the *Preferences* Dialog.

-Using the *Update/Delete Existing Symbols* tab you can update and delete existing custom symbols.
+By pressing the *Update Selected Symbol* button you can update the information for the currently highlighted symbol in the list of *Available Symbols*.
 Updates take effect immediately.

+Finally, pressing *Delete Selected Symbol* will delete the currently highlighted symbol.

 **Please Note:**: